 The goal of the award is to support undergraduates pursuing a project, research, or other endeavors, which by their nature are not typically available in the classroom setting.
 Pursuits can be in the domain of research, art, education, journalism, activism, or community partnership.
 Projects should engage with new and even untested paths of mind and thought that address critical environmental challenges or enhance the environmental and/or human well-being.
 Guiding principles for projects include:

 – Creative, integrative, imaginative, and innovative approaches

 – The potential to be a catalyst for change

 All University of Vermont undergraduates are eligible to apply.
 Students with senior standing must complete their projects prior to graduation.

 How much can I ask for?

-Anywhere between $500 and $7500.
-Multiple awards may be given.
+Anywhere between $500 and $4000.
+Multiple awards will be given.

 April 9th - mail application package as a single PDF to Suniva.Thangaraj@uvm.edu